ethanosmundson/StonkBot/README.md

 # StonkBot
-A Python Discord bot providing stock prices, financials, and alerts.
+A Python Discord bot providing stock prices, financials, (soon) alerts, and watchlists.
 Created by Ethan Osmundson using Discord.py with data from Finnhub.io.